 Education and training requirements vary by the type of job.
-Officers and engineers usually must have a bachelor's degree.
-Most water transportation jobs require the Transportation Worker Identification Credential (TWIC) from the U.S. Department of Homeland Security and a Merchant Marine Credential (MMC).
+There are no educational requirements for entry-level sailors and oilers, but officers and engineers usually must have an endorsement certificate from the Transportation Security Administration and a Merchant Marine Credential (MMC).

 See a list of colleges that offer this major >